denn1s/apple-and-lily/Ch. 1 - Valerie.md

 I was almost afraid to touch them since they looked so fragile.

 The books behind them were neatly organized, in stark contrast to her bed and desk.
 She probably cared more about these books than her living space.
-Such an interesting person.

-The first set of books was labeled "Her Lips," with large numbers on the spines that went all the way to volume ten.
+The first set was labeled "Her Lips," with large numbers on the spines that went all the way to volume ten.
 It seemed to be a romance novel, but I had never heard of one that spanned ten entire books.

-I kept looking until I found it.
-"The Garden of Roses."
+I kept looking until I found it. *The Garden of Roses.*

 To get to it, I had to move one of the little sculptures.
 I picked it up carefully.
 It was a girl with white hair, wearing a very short, pleated skirt.
-The artist had put so much effort into it… they had even modeled the inside of her skirt with incredible detail.
+It seemed to be mass-produced, but I could still see that the sculptor put a lot of effort into it… they had even modeled the inside of her skirt with incredible detail.
 I couldn't help but feel impressed.

 I carefully took volume two from the shelf and put the little statue back, trying to place her in the exact same position as it was before I moved it.

 The book's cover was soft in my hands, its surface reflecting the light.
 It showed two girls looking directly into each other's eyes, their noses almost touching.
 One had pure white hair, just like the sculpture.
 The other, with darker hair, held the white-haired girl’s jaw with a confident smile on her face.
-The art style followed none of the rigid, suffocating rules my tutors had beaten into me for years.
+The art style followed none of the rigid rules my tutors had beaten into me for years.
 There was no sense of balance, no perfect composition—just raw, aggressive feeling.
 So many feelings...

 I had always thought art was dull.
 Cruel.
 A colorless cage of rules and expectations.
 But this... this was alive.
 In every line and shadow, I could feel a love and passion I never knew possible.
-This was a whole new world.
+This was a whole different world.

 I caressed the cover.
 My heart was pounding.
 Was this… excitement?
 When was the last time I felt this?
 Had I ever?
 A smile I couldn't stop was forming on my lips.